Michelle Obama's Miscarriage Story May Help Other Women Share Theirs

 "What a gift," said Helen L. Coons, a clinical health psychologist specializing in women's behavioral health at the University of Colorado School of Medicine.

 Miscarriage, or the loss of a pregnancy before 20 weeks, is so common that Americans often stay quiet about their pregnancies until after the first trimester, when the majority of miscarriages occur.
-Improvements in early pregnancy detection and the use of fertility treatments have also increased the likelihood that couples learn they have miscarried, when they once might not have even known they were pregnant.
+Improvements in early pregnancy detection and the use of fertility treatments have increased the likelihood that couples learn they have miscarried, when they once might not have even known they were pregnant.

 The risks are greater for black women, who are more likely to experience pregnancy loss than white women.
 (Black infants are also much more likely to die during their first year of life, according to recent data from the Centers for Disease Control and Prevention.)